ftchirou/faical.dev/src/safely-decode-swift-enums/README.md

 ]
 ```

-The decoding of this JSON would fail because the second `Payment` object has a wrong type, `credit_card` instead of `credit-card`.
+The decoding of this JSON array will fail because the second `Payment` object has a wrong type, `credit_card` instead of `credit-card`.
 If the JSON decoding instructions are wrapped inside a `try/catch`, our payment screen would end up in an unexpected state, probably displaying an empty table view.
 And if there is no `try/catch`, our whole app will crash while trying to render the JSON.

 One single malformed `Payment` object made the payment screen unusable or worse, made the whole app crash.
 There are valid situations where we need to crash if we encounter such errors.
-For instances where we should not crash (like in our payment history screen), we need to somehow ignore the malformed objects in the payload or replace the malformed value with a fallback value.
+For instances where we should not crash (like in our payment history screen), we need to somehow replace the malformed value with a fallback value or ignore the malformed objects in the payload.

 A common solution is to make the enumeration optional and to manually implement the `Decodable` conformance.